Mantas-2155X/illusion-wine-guide/README.md

 * Works with KK, AI, EC, PH, HS, HS2, their launchers found in BetterRepack, dnSpy, SB3UtilityGUI
 * Please refrain from using Wine versions 5.7 to 5.9 as they have issues
 * Does not work on Mac.
 Just buy a PC and don't pay such companies which don't deserve your money
 * If BepInEx ships with `version.dll` and your game does not run, rename it to `winhttp.dll`.
-If it still does not work, get the #197 confirmed working build from: https://builds.bepis.io/projects/bepinex_be and use `winhttp.dll` from that.
+If it still does not work, get the latest BepInEx from https://github.com/BepInEx/BepInEx/releases

 **Required packages:**
 * `winetricks`      -- Helper to modify wineprefixes